reidrac/pysdl2-harness/README.md

 ### 1. The game loop

-Harness implements a game loop with a fixed frame rate determined by the vsync of the screen (usually 60 FPS), with support for fixed upsates for the game logic (by default at 80 times per second).
+Harness implements a game loop with a fixed frame rate determined by the vsync of the screen (usually 60 FPS), with support for fixed updates for the game logic (by default at 80 times per second).

 The usual workflow is: